Can Deduplication and Compression Cause Data Loss?

 Warning!
 Highly Geeky Stuff Follows: How it Actually Works

 If you feel like going down the rabbit hole and learn more about our FlashArrays and the Purity Operating Environment at a much deeper level, I can point you to this Storage Field Day 6 whiteboard session with one of our Principal Architects, Neil Vachharajani.
-It is a 56 minute long video, packed with tons of details on how we handle data inside our arrays.
-Hey, you wanted a deep dive?
-There you go.
+It is a 56-minute long video, packed with tons of details on how we handle data inside our arrays.